mrdotan/apicv10/instructions/Lab1/index.md

     ![](images/tutorial_html_993047b3f798317c.png)

-7. On the next screen, select [[Existing OpenAPI]] under Import**,** as in the image below.
+7. On the next screen, select [[Existing OpenAPI]] under Import, as in the image below.
 Then click **[Next.]**

     ![](images/tutorial_html_b219e12b9ba30a1c.png)

 8. Now download the `HotelReview.yaml`
-    file the dte-labs git repository using the following command.
+    file in the git repository using the following command.

     ```
     curl -OL https://raw.githubusercontent.com/ibm-ecosystem-lab/APICv10/main/hotelreview.yaml